Chapter 7 : I like my life.

 But my word is cut off again by Beer Guy stalking off and Louis sauntering back over towards his little slutty corner of the house, my cup still in his hand.
 And let me tell you something, he had no right to do that, the little - urgh.
 I am not just some toy that he can drag along to parties and control and - and - the nerve of him to drive off someone I was talking to when he gets to flirt with Stupid Whorey Slut Bitch Skank -

 “What was that?”
-Parker asks in interest, jerking me back to reality.
+Parker murmurs, jerking me back to reality.

 “It’s nothing.
 He’s just looking out for me, I suppose, and now he’s going back to Stupid Whorey Slut Bitch Skank.”